Harper Howard | CDKL5

 …they had discovered a way to continue letting Harper inspire change far beyond her worldly existence – Harper’s body would be donated to science!

-Last week, on what would have been Harper’s 6th birthday, Penny and Dustin flew into San Diego to see how their daughter’s cells were progressing local scientists’ research on neurological disorders at UC San Diego.
+On what would have been Harper’s 6th birthday, Penny and Dustin flew into San Diego to see how their daughter’s cells were progressing local scientists’ research on neurological disorders at UC San Diego.
 What they witnessed was heart warming – There, in the petri dish they held in their hands, were their daughter’s cells alive and well.
 Because of Harper, scientists will now have the opportunity to truly research the effect of CBD (cannabidiol) on the human brain.

 This research is being lead by Dr. Alysson Muotri, head of the Muotri Lab at UCSD’s Rady Children’s Hospital.
 Dr. Muotri earned his Ph.D. in Genetics from the University of Sao Paulo before moving to the Salk Institute in La Jolla to complete his postdoctoral training in neuroscience and stem cell biology.
 He has received over two dozen honors and awards, including the NIH Director’s New Innovator Award and the EUREKA NIMH Award for “exceptionally innovative research”.
 Now, with his own lab within the UCSD Department of Pediatrics, Dr. Muotri is focusing on human brain development and evolution, using stem cells to investigate human neurological disorders.